leeweekiat/leeweekiat.github.io/_pages/about.md

 My current research interests include platform operations, gig economy, and workforce management.
 I use both analytical and empirical approaches to generate managerial insights.
 Feel free to look at my [CV](https://leeweekiat.github.io/cv/) to know more about my experiences.

-In my free time, I love playing nintendo games with my child and making origami.